lucques/conjin/doc/main.md

         - External view: A webpage that fulfills a pre-defined system function such as "login", "not found" etc.
         - Internal view: A file `login.php`, `not_found.php` etc. within the `system` dir
 - **Building phase**
+    - Generates the deployment files in the target directory from the deployment configuration
 - **Preprocessing phase**
     - Main idea: Collect all "meta information" (target title, config etc.) to build a navigation etc.
     - Gets triggered explicitly, which results in a target tree and the syslets